web3/web3.js/docs/docs/guides/web3_eth/eth.md

 ### Legacy Transaction

-In Ethereum, a "legacy transaction" typically refers to the traditional transactions, where gas fees are set explicitly by the sender and can fluctuate based on network demand.
+In Ethereum, a 'legacy transaction' typically refers to the traditional transactions, where gas fees are set explicitly by the sender and can fluctuate based on network demand.
 These legacy transactions were prevalent on the Ethereum network before the implementation of Ethereum Improvement Proposal (EIP) 1559.

 Key characteristics of legacy transactions include: